reika-fujimura/spotify-music-analysis/README.md

 ```
 ![alt text](spotify-music-analyses/images/charts.png?raw=true)

-With music url in chart dataset, connect music features which are offered by the Python library for the Spotify Web API (spotipy).
+Using track url, connect music features which are offered by the Python library for the Spotify Web API (spotipy).
 Learn more about spotipy [here](https://spotipy.readthedocs.io/en/2.19.0/).

 Music features